About the VCE

 - making sure the student has met the prerequisite or co-requisite requirements for their selected HES.

-School principals must approve students for taking part in the program and certify that they meet the guidelines provided by the higher education institution.
-This may include specific tests.
+School principals must approve students’ participation in the program and certify that they meet the guidelines provided by the higher education institution.
+This may include completion of specific tests.

-If students have completed the VCE prerequisite of the HES in a previous year, they are required to have an active enrolment and satisfactorily complete at least one Unit 3–4 sequence towards the VCE in the same year in which they enrol in the HES.
-For enrolment in HES, students usually demonstrate high achievement across all studies and have a VCE study score of at least 40 in the prerequisite study, if applicable.
+If students have completed the VCE prerequisite in a previous year for enrolment in the HES, they are required to complete at least one Unit 3–4 sequence towards the VCE in the same year in which they enrol in the HES.
+For enrolment in HES, students usually demonstrate high achievement across all studies and, if applicable, have a VCE study score of at least 40 in the prerequisite study.

 Australian Tertiary Admission Rank increment

-If a student successfully completes their approved HES and if applicable prerequisite or co-requisite conditions are met, the study can contribute to their Australian Tertiary Admission Rank (ATAR) as a fifth or sixth study.
-However, this is subject to the restricted combinations outlined in the Victorian Tertiary Entrance Requirements set by VTAC.
+If a student successfully completes their approved HES and meets applicable prerequisite or co‑requisite conditions, the study can contribute to their ATAR as a fifth or sixth study.
+However, this is subject to the restrictions on combinations outlined in the Victorian Tertiary Entrance Requirements set by VTAC.

 If a student withdraws from or fails to satisfactorily complete the VCE prerequisite or co‑requisite study requirement of the HES, they will not be eligible for a HES increment in their ATAR calculation, regardless of their HES performance.